CBS

 What made Adam-12 so effective was its plainspoken competence.
 It understood that structure itself could be compelling.
 The daily flow of incidents, the routine professionalism, and the sense that public order had to be maintained one call at a time gave the series a dependable rhythm viewers clearly trusted.

 In 1972, that kind of realism fits perfectly on the chart.
 Television is moving away from fantasy versions of American life and toward formats that feel more embedded in actual institutions and city life.
-Adam-12 is one of the cleanest examples of that shift.
+Adam-12 is one of the cleanest examples of why 1970s police procedural shows became such a durable part of prime time.

 Mannix at #7 keeps the detective lane firmly in the center of prime time.
 What separates it from more rigid procedural shows is its personality.
 This is not only about case structure.
 It is also about style, physicality, and the kind of lead-character appeal that makes a series feel more kinetic than its premise alone might suggest.